| TERMS |

 A favorite |

-the primary reasons for games to be circled) |
+A contest on which betting limits are reduced (injuries and weather are the primary reasons for games to be circled) |

 | Cover |